viraatdas/Neural-Network-Purdue-Workshop/README.md

 The branches are numbered.
 At any point if you want to skip ahead, you can Open the Notebook and get to the point.

 ## Extra Info
-Powerpoint associated with this project: [ppt](https://docs.google.com/presentation/d/1Ao27JRwM8SU6QpsXAr5-lV-Nd8kB120MCEj30wRNgPo/edit#slide=id.p2)
+Powerpoint associated with the project: [ppt](https://docs.google.com/presentation/d/1Ao27JRwM8SU6QpsXAr5-lV-Nd8kB120MCEj30wRNgPo/edit#slide=id.p2)

 Workshop held on 2/14/19 (Romantic day for a romantic topic *wink*)